lunchbag/hugo-blog/content/posts/fukuoka.md

 The supermarkets in Fukuoka will be sorely missed when we leave– the asian grocery store in Markham do not compare.
 Very affordable Japanese ingredients remove barriers to experimenting with new dishes that would normally cost $20 just for the raw ingredients back home (I'm referring mainly to kelp, bonito flakes, and sake).

 In my opinion, the quality of supermarket sushi here is comparable to mid-tier sushi restaurants back home in Toronto, though the value simply cannot be beat.
-On top of that, if you go after 7:30pm, most of the sushi and sashimi will be discounted and if you get lucky, you get a coveted second discount sticker!
+If you go after 7:30pm, most of the sushi and sashimi will be discounted and if you get lucky, you get a coveted second discount sticker!

 ![](/uploads/MVIMG_20190124_202222.jpg)
 <span class="caption">Delicious double-discounted supermarket sushi!
 Total came out to be US$8.43 for both!</span>

 Furthermore, the selection of yuzu products is unbelievable.
 For the uninitiated, yuzu is a  flavourful citrus fruit popular in Japan and Korea.
 Its peel and zest can enhance any dish, soup, cocktail, dessert– you name it.
 Since arriving in Japan, we've discovered so many more applications of this fruit, most notably in sauces and condiments!
 Yuzu kosho (柚子胡椒) is a paste made from chili peppers and yuzu peels and is wonderfully addicting to add to any meats.
 Yuzu ponzu (similar to a light vinaigrette) and yuzu ichimi (Japanese chili pepper seasoning) also sit on a shelf in our pantry.
-Not to mention, our favorite つけ麺 (tsukemen, dipping ramen noodle) uses yuzu in their soup!
+Not to mention, our favorite つけ麺 (tsukemen, dipping ramen noodle) restaurant uses yuzu in their soup!
 We'll definitely be bringing back yuzu products in our suitcases.

 ![](/uploads/MVIMG_20190120_130509.jpg)
 <span class="caption">Our favourite つけ麺, a spicy broth with fatty pork and yuzu peels floating around</span>